varabyte/kobweb/README.md

 While the slug is derived from the filename, earlier parts of the route are derived from the file's package.

-A package will be converted into a route part by removing any leading or trailing underscores (as these are often used to work around limitations into what values and keywords are allowed in a package name, e.g. `site.pages.blog._2022` and `site.events.fun_`) and converting camelCase packages into hyphenated words (so `site.pages.team.ourValues` generates the route `/team/our-values/`).
+A package will be converted into a route segment by removing any leading or trailing underscores (as these are often used to work around limitations into what values and keywords are allowed in a package name, e.g. `site.pages.blog._2022` and `site.events.fun_`) and converting camelCase packages into hyphenated words (so `site.pages.team.ourValues` generates the route `/team/our-values/`).

 #### PackageMapping

-If you'd like to override the route part generated for a package, you can use the `PackageMapping` annotation.
+If you'd like to override the route segment generated for a package, you can use the `PackageMapping` annotation.

 For example, let's say your team prefers not to use camelCase packages for aesthetic reasons.
-Or perhaps you intentionally want to add a leading underscore into your site's route part for some emphasis (since earlier we mentioned that leading underscores get removed automatically), such as in the route `/team/_internal/contact-numbers`.
+Or perhaps you intentionally want to add a leading underscore into your site's route segment for some emphasis (since earlier we mentioned that leading underscores get removed automatically), such as in the route `/team/_internal/contact-numbers`.
 You can use package mappings for this.

 You apply the package mapping annotation to the current file.
 Using it looks like this: